Global Header

 So, are you ready to discover how many ways there are to be “smart”?
 Let’s get started!

-What are the different types of intelligence
+What are the different types of intelligence?

 Gardner identified eight different types of intelligence.
 Each of them represents a specific way of processing information and responding to the world.
-Let’s explore them in detail.

 1. Logical-mathematical intelligence

 Logical mathematical intelligence refers to the ability to think logically, analyze and solve mathematical problems.
 It is all about numbers, patterns and logical reasoning.
 People with this intelligence have a natural ability to think in a structured way, solve problems and recognize patterns or trends.
-They tend to love working with numbers, understanding how systems work and solving puzzles that require deep thinking.
-This intelligence is often linked to a person’s ability to engage in scientific thinking or mathematical reasoning.

 Examples: